-Cell phones are not to be used at school at any time other than the following circumstances:
+Cell phones are not to be used at school at any time other than the following circumstances: •Before school •After school •During lunch •Between classes

-•During lunch •Before school •After school •Between classes Cell phones are to be "off" and out of sight during classes.
-School personal reserve the right to collect cell phones during instructional hours.
+Cell phones are to be "off" and out of sight during classes.
+School personnel reserve the right to collect cell phones during instructional hours.
 Earphone usage of an electronic device should be limited to 1 ear during passing periods.
 By bringing cell phones and other electronic devices to school, the student and parent's consent to the search of that device when school officials have a reasonable suspicion that such a search will reveal a violation of school rules.
 Violations of the cell phone policy will result in the following:

-First Offense: Cell phone will be taken and returned at the end of the day.
-Second Offense: Cell phone taken and parents must come to retrieve their son or daughters phone:

-Third and subsequent Offenses:

-Cell phone taken, Friday school, and parents must meet with administration and discuss the problem prior to getting the phone back.
+First Offense: Cell phones will be taken and returned at the end of the day.
+Second Offense: Cell phones are taken and parents must come to retrieve their son or daughter's phone.
+Third and subsequent Offenses: Cell phone taken, Friday school, and parents must meet with administration and discuss the problem prior to getting the phone back.